What is the Wildlife Assessment Check?

 It’s a free online tool that’s easy to use and allows you to check whether you’ll need expert ecological advice before you even submit your planning application.
 You simply enter information such as your postcode, the type of work you intend to have done, and answer some quick questions about the site.

 Once you’ve completed the check, which takes about 5 minutes, the tool will tell you whether your project is likely to require professional ecological advice.
-It will also give you details of the potential wildlife that will need to be considered, plus it will provide you with a report for you to download and give to the consultant ecologist and submit it as part of your planning application.
+It will also give you details of the potential wildlife that will need to be considered, with links to species guidance notes about legislation, how to survey, mitigate, enhance, licencing, manage and monitor for different species.
+The tool provides you with a report for you to download and give to the consultant ecologist which can be submitted as part of your planning application.

 “Its very straight forward and simple to use, particularly the map at the start is fast and easy.”
 A planning applicant